Theater as Social Change

 August 27, 2012—English Professor Gay Gibson Cima recently won the lifetime achievement award for her scholarly work from the Association of Theatre in Higher Education’s Women in Theatre Program.

 In much of her work, Cima investigates the role of theatrical theory and practices in relation to social activism, studying how female dramatists and writers approached social justice issues.
 Her book Early American Women Critics: Performance, Race and Religion (Cambridge, 2006) won the 2006 Outstanding Research in Theatre History award from the American Society of Theatre Research.
-Her latest manuscript looks at abolitionist performance by white and black women in the early 19th century.
+Her latest manuscript looks at the abolitionist performances by white and black women in the early 19th century.

 These women “transformed the mainstream cultural performance of their time,” she said.
 According to Cima, many early 19th-century performances were based on sympathy, an involuntary reaction to the performers.
 “I didn’t feel your feelings; I felt my own feelings.
 I would involuntarily put myself in your circumstances,” she explained.
 When applied to narratives about slavery, this process “didn’t serve the abolitionists’ ends.”
 She continued, “The abolitionists wanted the audience to recognize that the slaves themselves not only had feelings but could also form judgments, so they had to create a performance practice that incorporated those goals.”